 If you enjoy team sports, gather a few friends for a game of half-court basketball at a local school.
 In 30 minutes, a 185-pound person will burn 355 calories from this activity.

 Individual activities are also suitable; the same person will burn 355 calories cycling at a speed of 12 to 13.9 mph, 266 calories swimming laps at a moderate pace and 488 calories rock climbing.

 Daily Exercise for Better Health

 Scheduling 30 minutes per day for exercise might force you to juggle your schedule, but the benefits you'll reap from the workout will greatly improve your quality of life.
-Thirty minutes of cardio exercise helps you surpass the U.S. Department of Health and Human Services recommendation that adults get 150 minutes of cardio exercise per week.
-Regular exercise, notes Georgia State University, helps you manage your weight, strengthen your bones and muscles, improve your emotional well-being and live a longer life.
+Thirty minutes of cardio exercise helps you meet the Physical Activity Guidelines for Americans recommendation that adults get 150 to 300 minutes of moderately-intense cardio exercise per week.